osbuild/osbuild-composer/test/README.md

 * `make build` - will build everything under `cmd/`
 * `./osbuild-composer-cli-tests` - will execute the freshly built integration test suite

+## Downstream testing notes

+To make it easier for us to test & verify downstream builds we are going to move most of the work upstream and apply the following rules:

+1. Preferably the 1st commit of any PR will contain a bug reproducer.
+   First push a draft PR only containing that commit which will cause CI to FAIL.
+2. QE will review and approve the reproducer (can happen in parallel with next item)
+3. Subsequent commits provide bug fixes without modifying the reproducer and CI reports PASS.
+Push these on top of the approved reproducer.
+4. QE has done final review and approved the PR; RHBZ status is set to `MODIFIED + Verified=Tested`
+5. Devel has done final review and approved the PR

+**NOTES for devel:**

+Pull requests related to new functionality may add their automated tests together or after commit(s) adding said functionality!

+All PRs containing commits referencing `rhbz#` number and/or all PRs against a dedicated `rhel-` branch should follow the above rules!

+**NOTE for QE:**

+CI results are also reported against each commit and these can be used to review the test automation state during a PR lifecycle.

+`qa_ack+` on RHBZ will be granted **after** a reproducer has been identified and with the mutual understanding that PRs related to that RHBZ must include an automated test reproducer.